rbrandino1/nodejs-spa-cpfcnpj-app/README.md

 ### Unit tests

-Each project has its own set of unit tests.
 In order to execute them, run `yarn test` or `yarn test-watch` (to use watch mode) in the proper folder.

 ## Dev: